aleexx02/Daily-Step-Count-Dashboard/README.md

 ```
 **Note:** replace `dashboard.py` with your actual filename if different.

-The dashboard will open automatically in your default web browser at `http://localhost:8501`
+The dashboard will open automatically in your default web browser at `http://localhost:8501`.
+This link is also in `online_tool.txt`.

 ## Project Structure
 ```